pmean/build-website/text/05/MedStats.md

 monitor the discussion groups.
-More recently, Yahoo, Google, and others have developed web based systems that allow you to view the content of a discussion group on the web, or you could have the contents delivered to you by email.Â  More details about google groups appears at [groups-beta.google.com/googlegroups/tour/index.html](http://groups-beta.google.com/googlegroups/tour/index.html).
+More recently, Yahoo, Google, and others have developed web based systems that allow you to view the content of a discussion group on the web, or you could have the contents delivered to you by email.
+More details about google groups appears at [groups-beta.google.com/googlegroups/tour/index.html](http://groups-beta.google.com/googlegroups/tour/index.html).
 Information about Yahoo!
 Groups is at [groups.yahoo.com/](http://groups.yahoo.com/).